Detained US Navy veteran freed by Iran as part of deal

 Taerri was charged with attempting to export a filter to Iran that he said was for vaccine research but that U.S. authorities said required a license because it could be used for chemical and biological warfare purposes.
 He was also accused of structuring a series of bank deposits below the $10,000 limit to evade reporting requirements under federal law.

-He pleaded guilty late last year and has already served months behind bars, but in April was permitted to be free on bond pending his sentence.
-The Justice Department in March withdrew its request to have him detained, citing what it said were significant foreign policy interests.
+He pleaded guilty late last year and has already served months behind bars.
+But in April, he was permitted to be free on bond after the Justice Department withdrew its request to have him detained, citing what it said were significant foreign policy interests.

-“The United States government and the government of Iran have been negotiating the release of a U.S. citizen held in Iranian custody,” prosecutor Tracia King said at the hearing.
+“The United States government and the government of Iran have been negotiating the release of a U.S. citizen held in Iranian custody,” Assistant U.S. Attorney Tracia King said at Thursday’s hearing.
 “This case, and more specifically the sentence recommendation, is directly related to these negotiations.”

 A citizen of Iran and the United States, Taerri is permitted as part of his sentence to remain in America and to travel abroad.